 A list of essentials you should have:

-- A backup physical map
+- A backup hardcopy map

-- healthy snacks and water
+- Healthy snacks and water

-- A good flashlight, with rechargeable batteries
+- A working flashlight with rechargeable batteries

-- A first aid kit or at least bandages and disinfectant
+- A first aid kit (or at least bandages and disinfectant)

 - Extra socks